joackimgr/LandingPage/README.md

 # LandingPage
-This is a website I created based on second project of Odin Project to test my CSS Flexbox Skills
+This is a website I created based on the second project of Odin Project to test my CSS Flexbox Skills